manuel-rubio/yredis/README.md

 Yuilop eredis wrapper for pool and sharding.

-The system could be launched throught `yredis:start_link(Config)` and Config is defined as:
+The system can be launched throught `yredis:start_link(Config)` and Config is defined as:

 ```erlang
 {Shard, {Server, Port, Database, Password, PoolSize}}
 ```

-The options means:
+The options mean:

 * *Shard*: key to use a database pool instead of other. _default_ are used if none matchs.
 * *Server*: redis server IP or hostname.